 - Of the 174 enrolled patients, 108 (62%) received nutrition education from a dietician through either a one-on-one session or group appointment, or during a cooking class, qualifying them to receive free produce at the weekly produce market;

 - Eighty-five (85) of the 108 eligible patients (78.7%) attended the weekly produce market at least four times over the course of the program to acquire free produce;

-- For this group of 85 patients (those who both attended a RDN individual or group appointment or cooking class, AND visited the produce market at least four times over the course of the program), there was an average reduction in HbA1c of 1.6%.
-Of this group, 38 patients (44.7%) reduced their BMI;
+- This group of 85 patients ( who both attended a RDN individual or group appointment or cooking class, and visited the produce market at least four times over the course of the program), attained an average reduction in HbA1c of 1.6%; 38 patients in the group (44.7%) reduced their BMI; and

 - Through partnership with the Boise Mobile Farmers Market, provided access to fresh fruits and vegetables for participants in the first program session.
 The program was beneficial to the market as well as to the participants: the partnership increased produce sales at the Boise Mobile Farmers Market mobile market by 27.8%, including approximately $5,527 paid to local farmers, and approximately $1,843 to help support the Mobile Market.

-Project Partners: InvestHealth Nampa, Boise Mobile Farmer’s Market, Saint Luke’s Health System, St. Alphonsus Regional Medical Center, Idaho Healthcare Coalition, HealthComm Solutions, Terry Reilly Health Services, Valley Family Health Care.
+Project Partners: InvestHealth Nampa, Boise Mobile Farmer’s Market, Saint Luke’s Health System, St. Alphonsus Regional Medical Center, Idaho Healthcare Coalition, HealthComm Solutions, Idaho Food Bank, Idaho Hunger Task Force, Terry Reilly Health Services, Valley Family Health Care.